astamuse/asta4d/README.md

 Additionally, there is an [English document](http://astamuse.github.com/asta4d/userguide/index.html) which describes how Asta4D works in more details, and there is also a [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) which includes more detailed user guide which is for our employees.

+## Todo list

+Immediate tasks:

+-   cachable snippet

+    (a rendered snippet result should can be cached)

+-   Rendering helper for validation

+    (not implementing validaiton which should use third-party implementations such as [JSR 303](http://beanvalidation.org/), just help rendering validation result easier)

 ## Questions and answers